-Note: Please refer to section 1-4.2b and 1-4.2c for instructions on how to set the mode and gain options.
+NOTE: Please refer to section 1-4.1b and 1-4.2c for instructions on how to set the mode and gain options.
 The settings for these options should be considered before unit is used to collect data

-Note: In the submenus a flashing cursor represents a menu that will accept user input.
+NOTE: In the submenus a flashing cursor represents a menu that will accept user input.
 A non- flashing cursor represents a status menu, no input needed.

-1-4.2b Setting the sensor input type
+1-4.2b Mode Option

-Model 482C16 includes two input modes - ICP[®] and Voltage.
+Model 482C24 includes two input modes - ICP[®] and Voltage.
 The factory default for all channels is ICP[®].
-To change the mode select the INPT option from the main menu use the down \downarrow arrow button to scroll down and the left / right $\leftarrow \rightarrow$ button until the cursor is over INPT and the hit ENTER.
+To change the mode select the INPT option from the main menu use the down \downarrow arrow button to scroll down and the left / right \leftrightarrow button until the cursor is over INPT and the hit ENTER.